erlwes/Get-Color/README.md

 # Get-Color
 Simple colorpicker made using Windows Forms in PowerShell.
 Select pixel on screen and get HEX + RGB color value.
+Just native Windows PowerShell, no install or portable executable.

 ## 📦 Installation
 ```powershell